WDD 130: Web Fundamentals

 </html>

-3. Using the following example HTML snippet of code, technically name the numbered parts:
+3. Using the following example HTML snippet of code, what are the definitions of each of the numbered parts listed below?

 1. <p>